-Prior to joining Marshall, Gerstein & Borun, Dr. Ajayi was a research scientist for a major pharmaceutical company.
+Prior to joining Marshall, Gerstein & Borun LLP, Dr. Ajayi was a research scientist for a major pharmaceutical company.
 There, he designed, synthesized, and characterized small-molecule compounds to facilitate preclinical development of treatments for Huntington’s disease and cystic fibrosis.

 Prior to his experience at the pharmaceutical company, Dr. Ajayi was a medicinal chemistry postdoctoral fellow at the California Institute for Biomedical Research, where he engaged in hit-to-lead and lead optimization efforts to develop potential drugs for type 2 diabetes, tuberculosis, breast and skin cancer, spinal muscular atrophy, and inflammatory bowel disease.
 He was also a postdoctoral research fellow at the University of Pennsylvania, where he designed and optimized new catalytic reactions for the synthesis of heterocyclic, drug-like molecules.
 Dr. Ajayi also worked as a consultant for a start-up pharmaceutical company to design and develop novel scaffolds for the controlled release of active compounds.

 Dr. Ajayi earned his Ph.D. in organic chemistry from Rutgers, the State University of New Jersey.
 He received his B.S. in chemistry and his B.A. in philosophy from the University of Connecticut.

 - Rutgers, the State University of New Jersey (Ph.D.)

 - University of Connecticut (B.S.)

 - “Compounds for Treatment of Drug Resistant and Persistent Tuberculosis.”
 Co-inventor, PCT WO/2014/190199, 2014.